 - Michigan Partner(s): Turtle Creek Casino & Hotel, Leelanau Sands Casino

-Will Hill will run its primary retail sportsbook from the Turtle Creek Casino & Hotel in Williamsburg, Michigan.
-In addition, there will be a satellite betting facility at the Leelanau Sands Casino Lodge in Peshawbestown.
+Will Hill runs its primary retail sportsbook from the Turtle Creek Casino & Hotel in Williamsburg, Michigan.
+In addition, there is a satellite betting facility at the Leelanau Sands Casino Lodge in Peshawbestown.

 Other In-State Agreements

 A few of Michigan’s eligible tribes have elected to set up their own, in-house sports betting operations, as opposed to outsourcing through license agreements with established brands.
 The following tribes have linked up with noteworthy sports and casino tech providers, but are expected to self-brand their eventual mobile products.